All Nighter (film)

 All Nighter is a 2017 American comedy film directed by Gavin Wiesen and written by Seth W. Owen.
 The film stars J. K. Simmons, Emile Hirsch, and Kristen Schaal.
-Principal photography began on July 6, 2015 on locations in Los Angeles, California.
+Principal photography began on July 6, 2015, on locations in Los Angeles, California.

 The film was released in a limited release on March 17, 2017, before being released through video on demand on March 24, 2017, by Good Deed Entertainment.

-Premise
+Plot

 Six months after Martin meets Ginnie's estranged father Frank Gallo for the first time, Frank shows up at Martin's door looking for Ginnie who hasn't returned his calls, texts, or emails in ten days.
 While Martin and Ginnie had broken up three months earlier, Martin, who hates his roommate and who still has feelings for Ginnie, agrees to help Frank look for her.

 After Martin and Ginnie broke up, Ginnie moved in with Gary and Roberta, so Frank and Martin first try looking for Ginnie there, but Ginnie has moved out due to Gary leering at her, and neither Robert nor Gary can find the paper they wrote her new address on.

 Next Frank and Martin try Ginnie's workplace, a cafe, but her boss tells Martin that Ginnie quit and now works at an upscale restaurant in West Hollywood.
 When Frank and Martin go there, they find out that she also quit working at her new job two weeks prior.

 In a last ditch effort to find Ginnie, Frank and Martin try a club she frequents, where Frank learns that she has a new boyfriend from a bartender.
 After a fight breaks out between Frank and Trevor, Martin and Frank leave the club, but see Ginnie's friend Megan attempting to drive home drunk.
 They drive her home instead where Martin learns about Ginnie's new boyfriend from Megan.